voa2000/argo-labs/README.md

 # vote-deploy
-Kubernetes Deployment Code for Vote App
+Kubernetes Deployment Code for Vote App in Argo rolloute